What is the Telemarketing Sales Rule?

 The FTC, state Attorneys General, and private citizens can initiate TSR enforcement actions.
 Private citizens may bring an action to enforce the TSR if they have suffered $50,000 or more in actual damages.

 How We Can Help

-Failure to comply with relevant legislation can have a devastating impact on your business.
-Don't take chances - let our experts help!
-CompliancePoint has a variety of services that companies can leverage to meet their TSR Compliance goals.
+Failure to comply with relevant Telemarketing requirements can have a devastating impact on your organization.
+Don't take chances, let the experts at CompliancePoint help.